 Click on the WordPress tab and click on the Install PushEngage WordPress Plugin button to install the plugin on your website.

 Here’s the cool part: When you created your PushEngage account, you already synced your website with your PushEngage account.
-So, clicking on the installation link in the PushEngage dashboard will automatically install the PushEngage WordPress plugin to your website.
+So, click on the installation link in the PushEngage dashboard to automatically install the PushEngage WordPress plugin to your website.

 The idea here is to give your visitors a solid reason to subscribe.
 If you need some help with that check out our article on how to create a custom push notification opt-in.

 And if you want to create more targeted popup modals, you can use the targeting rules under the Targeting Rule tab:

 These are global targeting rules and will get preference over targeting rules for individual popup modals.
 But if you wish, you can create robust targeting rules for each modal by editing them.

 For instance, you can create popup modals in different languages to target visitors from different countries.